Profiscience/ko-component-router/docs/plugins.md

 ]
 ```

-As you've seen, plugins can be registered using `Routes.usePlugin(fn)` or by
+As you've seen, plugins are registered by using `Routes.usePlugin(fn)`.

-setting the static property `Router.plugins`.
+Plugins must be registered *before* routes.

 Plugins may return anything the router can make sense of, i.e. a middleware function,
 a component name, or a nested route object.
 They can also return an array of any combination